Rapidly deploying on-device eye tracking by distilling visual foundation models: Results

 \subsection{Optimize VFM Teacher for Eye Tracking}

-We optimize our VFM by combining synthetic supervision and in-domain self-supervised learning.
-Unsupervised domain adaptation (UDA) is a natural way to leverage synthetic data to optimize VFM.
+We next study how to adapt the VFM teacher for eye tracking using synthetic labeled data and unlabeled real data.
+Unsupervised domain adaptation (UDA) is a natural way to leverage synthetic data for VFM optimization.
 DARE-GRAM~\cite{nejjar2023dare} is a state-of-the-art UDA method designed for regression tasks.
-Unfortunately, as shown in \cref{tab:results.main}, it performed worse than DINOv3 SynFT, potentially due to overfitting to the synthetic data distribution, which may amplify the mismatch between synthetic and real data.
+However, as shown in \cref{tab:results.main}, it performed worse than DINOv3 SynFT, potentially due to overfitting to the synthetic data distribution, which may amplify the mismatch between synthetic and real data.

-We then optimize the VFM using self-distillation and synthetic supervision as proposed in \cref{sec:method.alignment}.
+In contrast, we optimize the VFM with the combined self-distillation and synthetic supervision objective described in \cref{sec:method.alignment}.
 The result is shown in \cref{tab:results.main}.
-Compared to DINOv3 SynFT, our optimized VFM reduces E50U50 error from 2.01$^\circ$ to 1.33$^\circ$, a 33.83\% relative improvement.
-Gains are consistent at the tail: E90U90 decreases from 12.11$^\circ$ to 8.32$^\circ$ (31.30\% improvement).
-Notably, our optimized VFM substantially outperforms the synthetic on-device baseline (1.33$^\circ$ vs.\ 3.48$^\circ$ at E50U50, a 61.76\% reduction).
-This demonstrates that self-supervised learning on unlabeled real data can effectively bridge the synthetic-to-real gap.
-Our optimized ViT-B VFM serves as the distillation source in \cref{sec:results.distill}, as our ultimate goal is a deployable on-device model.
+Compared to DINOv3 SynFT, our optimized VFM reduces E50U50 from 2.01$^\circ$ to 1.33$^\circ$ (33.8\% improvement).
+The gains are consistent in the tail: E90U90 decreases from 12.11$^\circ$ to 8.32$^\circ$ (31.3\% improvement).
+In particular, our optimized VFM substantially outperforms the synthetic on-device baseline (1.33$^\circ$ vs.\ 3.48$^\circ$ at E50U50, a 61.8\% reduction).
+This shows that self-supervised learning on unlabeled real data can effectively bridge the synthetic-to-real gap.
+Our optimized ViT-B VFM serves as the distillation source in \cref{sec:results.distill}, since our ultimate goal is a deployable on-device model.